 Over the past few years, there's been an explosion of new food crafters popping up in our state of Vermont.
 So, lately, I've tried to substitute their products in for the traditional "grocery store" options you'll typically find on the shelf.
 One of the biggest changes is substituting over-the-counter balsamic vinegar for wild crabapple vinegar.
 It's a bit of a change from standard balsamic, but a nice changeup to your salad rotation.
 Also, as I mentioned, I've included fresh herbs to elevate the flavor profile.
 However, dried herbs from your cabinet will get the job done as well.
 Speaking of flavor profile, I like to use a dollop of Dijon mustard to enhance the body and improve the savory-to-sweet ratio after the addition of maple syrup.
 Depending on your taste buds and how creamy you like your dressing, feel free to add more to taste.

-Finally, I can't say it enough, if you don’t have some Dark Robust Taste maple syrup on hand you are missing out on the most versatile cooking sweetener on the market.
+Finally, I can't say it enough, if you don’t have some real maple syrup in the Dark Robust Taste grand on hand you are missing out on the most versatile cooking sweetener on the market.
 Time and time again, we fill orders that include multiple jugs of table syrup and a jug of darker syrup for cooking.
 Don’t fret about what you're going to do with an extra jug of syrup, we've answered every possible question about storage in a recent blog on the subject here.

 Dark Maple Syrup